soumithganji/ImageBackgroundRemover/README.md

 #  Background Remover

-A full-stack web application that removes backgrounds from images using AI and optionally flips them horizontally.
+A full-stack web application that removes backgrounds from images using AI and flips them horizontally.
 Built with a modern tech stack featuring React 19, TypeScript, and Express.

 ##  Try It Here